 And the reality is … they are not.
 Not yet.

 From a brand perspective, it’s important to ask these questions:

-- What is my overall influencer marketing strategy and how does social audio even fit in?
+- What is my overall influencer marketing strategy, and how does social audio even fit in?

 - Do our customers or prospects even use social audio?

-- Clubhouse is leading now but there is talk about Facebook launching their own service and of course Twitter Spaces will be launching any day now.
+- Clubhouse is leading now, but there is talk about Facebook launching its own service, and of course, Twitter Spaces will be launching any day now.